microsoft/pxt/docs/language.md

 `About` , then clicking `Experiments`.
-Experiments are released selectively, so if an experiment you want does not show yet, please be patient &emdash; it will be rolled out to your editor soon!
+Experiments are released selectively, so if an experiment you want does not show yet, please be patient — it will be rolled out to your editor soon!

 ## ~